Dopamine Transporter SPECT Image Classification for Neurodegenerative Parkinsonism via Diffusion Maps and Machine Learning Classifiers: Methodology

-If points $X_i$ and $X_j$ are similar, the distance between the two points is closer, and there are higher probability jumping from node $i$ to nearby node $j$.
+If points $X_i$ and $X_j$ are similar, the distance between the two points is closer, and is a higher probability jumping from node $i$ to nearby node $j$.
 The similarity of the two data points can be evaluated by the following distance measure

 And let $Y_i$ be the $n \times 1$ distance vector with elements composed of distances from node $i$ to all nodes $j=1,\dots,n$ (including itself), mapped from the original data point $X_i, i=1,\dots,n$, namely